nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Currently, only two specifiers are supported:
   * `/all` returns a resident if it fulfills **all** of the specified keywords.
   * `/any` returns a resident if it fulfills **any** of the specified keywords.
-* Repeated keys are not permitted for `/all` specifier, e.g. `filter /all h/D h/A` will not work.
 * Repeated keys are not permitted for both specifiers, e.g. `filter /all h/D h/A` will not work.
-* However, tags can be repeated in the command e.g. `filter /all t/exhange t/fresher`
+* Tags can be repeated in the command e.g. `filter /all t/exhange t/fresher`
 * Valid keys are those included [here](#format-for-resident-fields), and any additional tags.

 Examples: